qbit-codes/invisible-watermark-api/README.md

 python main.py
 ```

-The API will be available at `http://localhost:8000` with interactive documentation at `http://localhost:8000/docs`.
+The API will be available internally at `http://localhost:8001` with interactive documentation at `http://localhost:8001/docs`.

+**Note**: This API runs internally and should not be exposed to external traffic.
+Use the Node.js/Express integration (see `INTEGRATION.md`) for external access.

 ## API Endpoints